Luckyogbeide/Merchandise-Sales-Analysis/README.md

 You can interact with the report [here](https://app.powerbi.com/view?r=eyJrIjoiMzlhYmRjMDEtYmIzMi00MTEwLWJlNzktZmUyYWYwOTc4NTZlIiwidCI6ImYzMzNmMDE4LWE3OTYtNGQ5Yy1iNmM4LThmY2RmYzAyNzEwYiJ9)

 ### KPI Overview
-The page comprises of reports on Sales, Quantity and Orders
+The page comprises of reports on Quantity, orders and Sales

- Report on Quantity
+ ### Report on Quantity

  This report shows the local and international quantity of product sold, the different between the quantity sold, the regional Quantity sold and different product category of quantity sold.